MichaelFrieze/remix-kudos/README.md

 ## Development

-To run your Remix app locally, make sure your project's local dependencies are installed:
+To run the Remix app locally, make sure the project's local dependencies are installed:

 ```sh
 npm install